 - Go to the REPORT tab.

 1. As soon as you select a segment, the All Traffic segment also gets selected by default.
-To remove any segment from comparison, click on the cross icon with the selected segments that appear at the top of the segments list.
+To remove any segment from comparison, click on the cross icon with the selected segments at the top of the segments list.

 2. You can select any number of segments for comparison.